kangshung/SparkImageClassification/README.md

 After cloning, ```sbt "run 75" ``` command runs the program => photos with attached metadata are copied from the **in** to the **out** directory.

+In and out directories can be changed in the reference.conf file.

 ---

 At the beginning, I tried Scala and Python versions of Apache Spark DataFrame API to obtain a distributed application but as I figured out that loading